KatalysatorAB/glimr-sdk-swift/README.md

 ## Glimr Swift SDK

-A lightweight SDK for iOS (Swift) that collects and extracts location data from Glimr, a location intelligence provider for publishers.
+A light weight, non-intrusive and privacy friendly SDK for iOS that collects and extracts location data from Glimr, a location intelligence provider for publishers.

-The documentation for the Swift SDK is currently produced, but very similar to the Glimr ObjC framework.
-Further documentation can be found here: https://developer.glimr.io/docs/ios
+You can read more about the Glimr approach to geo targeting here: https://developer.glimr.io/docs/mobile-sdk

+## Installation

+The installation via SPM is easiest and explained in our documentation https://developer.glimr.io/docs/ios

-Please reach out to support@glimr.io if you have any questions.
+Please reach out to project@glimr.io if you have any questions.